 McGill University offers many valuable services to assist students throughout their studies, and the Faculty of Law strongly encourages all students to make time for their personal wellness.
-To learn more about wellness, consult the Wellness @ McGill website.
+To learn more about wellness, consult the Student Wellness Hub.
 Please find some important resources below:

 - Peer Support Centre